-I am not sure that God really cares all that much about whether on not we believe that he exists.
+I am not sure that God is all that impressed with whether or not we accept his existence.
 In James 2:19 we are told that the demons themselves believe that God exists.
 Yet it does nothing for them.
-Does it matter any more if we as humans believe in his existence?
+Does it matter anymore if we as humans believe in his existence?

 I believe that what God really wants from us is to place our faith in him.
 And to develop a loving relationship with him.
 A relationship built on faith.
 And God’s hiddenness would seem to facilitate that.

 Hebrews 11:6 supports this by saving “without faith it is impossible to please God.”
 And faith would seem to be at odds with excessive evidence.
 God is working to draw people to himself through faith.
-Going beyond simple belief in his existence.
+Going beyond simple acceptance of his existence.